The Case for Time in Causal DAGs: Time in Causal DAGs

-\paragraph{Running example.} To illustrate how time point-specific variables relate to composite causal variables, consider a generic medical treatment-symptom setting following the formalization introduced above with a treatment process $(\mathbb{X}_t)_{t\in\Tcal_x}$ where $\Tcal_x=\{0,6\}$, and a symptom process $(\mathbb{Y}_t)_{t\in\Tcal_y}$ where $\Tcal_y=\{4,10\}$.
+\paragraph{Running example} To illustrate how time point-specific variables relate to composite causal variables, consider a generic medical treatment-symptom setting following the formalization introduced above with a treatment process $(\mathbb{X}_t)_{t\in\Tcal_x}$ with $\Tcal_x=\{0,6\}$, and a symptom process $(\mathbb{Y}_t)_{t\in\Tcal_y}$ with $\Tcal_y=\{4,10\}$.
+The timeline is shown in \cref{fig:atomic}.
 For visual clarity, the temporal components of each composite variable are drawn on separate lines belonging to the same within-realization timeline, as indicated by the vertical connection.
 The dotted arrows show causal relationships that are compatible with the time order (shown only in this figure).

-On this basis, one can define composite variables $\Xt$ and $\Yt$.
-For examples, see the forthcoming \cref{sec:examples}.
+On the basis of the stochastic processes, one can define composite variables $\Xt$ and $\Yt$.
+For instance, one may define the composite treatment $\Xt\coloneq(\mathbb{X}_0+\mathbb{X}_6)/2$, and the composite outcome $\Yt$ as the identity evaluated either at $\mathbb{Y}_4$ or $\mathbb{Y}_{10}$ with equal probability. \cref{tab:generic_ex} below summarizes this in terms of the objects in \cref{tab:objects}.
+For more examples, see the forthcoming \cref{sec:examples}.